-GetDataFlagged(flag[Flag], data_comp[integer], int_pnt (optional)[object|integer], extra (optional)[integer])
+GetDataFlagged(flag[Flag], data_comp[Data Component], int_pnt (optional)[integer or object], extra (optional)[integer])

 Gets curve objects for a data component for relevant items that are flagged with a specified flag in the model.
 Some data components are valid for different entity types (e.g. SXX).
 If the same flag is set on items of different entity types, data is returned for all relevant, flagged entity types.